Bioinformatics-UM6P/GeneLM/webtool/README.md

 ### 1.1 Setting Up the Environment

+> #### 📦 **Quick Start**
 > To speed up the setup process, you can simply run the `setup-and-run.sh` script.
 This script will automatically create the Python environment, install the necessary dependencies, and start both the API and the web tool services for you.
->
-> Please make sure that ports 8501 (for the web UI) and 8000 (for the API) are available on your machine.
+Please make sure that ports 8501 (for the web UI) and 8000 (for the API) are available on your machine.
+To proceed, make the script executable (`chmod +x setup-and-run.sh`) and run it (`./setup-and-run.sh`).
->
-> To proceed, make the script executable (`chmod +x setup-and-run.sh`) and run it (`./setup-and-run.sh`).
 If any errors occur during execution, you can still perform the setup manually by following the detailed steps described below.
 >
-> #### 🐳 **- Docker Support Available**
+> #### 🐳 **Docker Support Available**
 > A complete Docker setup is now provided to simplify deployment across any environment with NVIDIA GPU support.
->  **Check out the Docker setup and usage instructions in** [`README.Docker.md`](./README.Docker.md).
-With Docker, you can spin up GeneLM with one command `docker-compose up --build -d`.
+>  **Check out the Docker setup and usage instructions in** [`README.Docker.md`](./README.Docker.md) to build from Docker.
+Or you can get the pre-build image of GeneLM from hub and use it direclty doing:
+> ```bash
+> docker pull 13365920/genelm-webtool:latest
+> docker run --gpus all -p 8501:8501 -p 8000:8000 13365920/genelm-webtool:latest
+> ```

 #### Manual Setup
 #### Step 1: Create a Python Environment